-RC-10: Valid methods of scoring

-Any goal scored by a robot in the opponent goal will be only valid if the robot taking the kick is inside the opponent side of the field (example below).
+RC-10: Valid methods of scoring Any goal scored by a robot in the opponent goal will be only valid if the robot taking the kick is inside the opponent side of the field (example below).
 This does not apply if the attacking robot kicks into the goal of its own team.
 Regardless of this rule, all other rules related to indirect fouls procedures still apply.
 If a kick is taken from the robot own half of the field and touches another robot of the same team before entering the goal, this goal is still not valid even if the touched robot is in the opponent half of the field.

 Furthermore, whenever the ball is regained by one of the teams within its own half of the field (either in game restart situations or during play on) a valid goal can only be scored after the ball has been received or touched by a team mate within the opponent side of the field and assuming that the ball has rolled freely for at least one meter before being received or touched.
 This rule does not apply if the ball is regained in the opponent side of the field during play on.
 In this particular case the robot regaining the ball may score directly as long as the kick is taken from within the opponent side.

-Regaining the ball implies that the ball was previously in possession of the opponent team (that is, the ball was previously being played by the opponent or the opponent had the faculty to play in a restart situation).
+NOTE: Regaining the ball implies that the ball was previously in possession of the opponent team (that is, the ball was previously being played by the opponent or the opponent had the faculty to play in a restart situation).
+If a ball simply bounces of an opponent and is retaken by the team that was previously playing, then this is not considered to be "regaining the ball".